 What is Centrophenoxine?

-Centrophenoxine (AKA Meclofenoxate and Meclofenoxate HCl) is a cholinergic compound, meaning that it boosts the levels of choline and acetylcholine in the brain.
+Centrophenoxine, also known by the names Meclofenoxate and Lucidril, is a cholinergic compound, meaning that it boosts the levels of choline and acetylcholine in the brain.

-Created in 1959 as an anti-aging drug, this supplement is classified as both a neuroprotective and nootropic agent (1).
+Created in 1959 as an anti-aging drug, this supplement is classified as both a neuroprotective and nootropic agent (2).

 So what exactly does this mean?

 Neuroprotective agents help to protect the brain or spinal cord from damage from a variety of complications, including both trauma and illness.

 Nootropic agents do more than just prevent damage – they actually improve the day-to-day functioning of the bran.